benzmuircroft/BIT/README.md

 JSON is flexable / BIT is fast

-If you need to transport more complex objects data use JSON.
+If you need to transport more complex object-data use JSON.

 **How do I check if I need to JSON.parse or BIT.dec?**